hypo69/hypo/docs/gemini/out/en/explainer/src/endpoints/prestashop/warehouse.md

 *   **Classes:**
     *   `PrestaWarehouse(PrestaShop)`: This is a class that inherits from the `PrestaShop` class (defined in `api.py`).
 It likely encapsulates warehouse-specific operations within the PrestaShop API context.
 The `...` indicates the class is incomplete.
 Without the implementation, its role and interactions cannot be fully described.
 *   **Variables:**
-    *   `MODE = 'dev'`: A global variable specifying the operating mode (likely development mode in this context).
+    *   ``: A global variable specifying the operating mode (likely development mode in this context).
 *   **Functions:** No functions are defined within this snippet.